tidyverts/tsibble/README.md

 More examples can be found at [`vignette("window")`](https://pkg.earo.me/tsibble/articles/window.html).

-## Forecast tsibble
+## More around tsibble

-The **tsibble** structure is also a natural data input to forecasting and many downstream analytical tasks.
+Tsibble also serves a natural input to forecasting and many other downstream analytical tasks.
 Stay tuned for [tidyverts.org](http://tidyverts.org).

 -----